-Talco Locals Ashley Mankins, Virginia Roach, Rhonda Brown, Mary Jo Hall, Jerry Ann Via, Josh Moore, Charles Grissom, Kissryn Munn, Bobby Kuhl and Kristin Kuhl.
-Visiting Sunday with Mr. and Mrs. Eddie Brown were their children and grandchildren, Kim and Quinton Anderson of Bogata and Jack, Jennifer and Jaden Brown of Powderly.
+Talco Locals Please call your locals news in to 379-4445 Happy September Birthday to: Ashley Mankins, Virginia Roach, Rhonda Brown, Mary Jo Hall, Jerry Ann Via, Josh Moore, Charles Grissom, Kissryn Munn, Bobby Kuhl and Kristin Kuhl.
+Visiting Sunday with Mr. and Mrs. Eddie Brown were their children and grandchildren.
+Kim and Quinton Anderson of Bogata and Jack, Jennifer and Jaden Brown of Powderly.
+The Maple Springs Church congregations enjoyed acovered dish lunch following services Sunday morning

-The Maple Springs Church congregations enjoyed a covered dish lunch following services Sunday Congratulations to Michael and Jennifer Waldrum who are expecting their first child in the The Talco Calvary Baptist Church youth and sponsors enoyed a weiner roast and hayride Friday night.
+Congratulations to Michael and Jennifer Waldrum who are exergy Extravaganza is free to the pecting their first child in the spring. public every night during the State The Talco Calvary Baptist Church youth and sponsors enjoyed a weiner roast and hayride Friday night.
 There were approximately 50 in attendance.
 Mr. and Mrs. Eddie Brown were in Plano on Tuesday where he had a doctor's appointment.
-Happy September Anniversary to: James and Jerry Ann Via: Durrell and Kaye Stevens; Ricky and Kelly Kennedy and Marty and Rachel Ward.
+Happy September Anniversary to: James and Jerry Ann Via; Durrell and Kaye Stevens; Ricky and Kelly Kennedy and Marty and Rachel Ward.